NyaliaLui/RepS/README.md

 # RepS
-A python script that sorts a folder and its sub-folders for SC2 replays.
+A python script that searches a folder and its sub-folders for SC2 replays and then sorts them!
 RepS can sort by player name or by match up.

 # Installation steps